colbyford/HADDOCKer/HADDOCK2.4/README.md

 ```
 docker build -t haddock2_4 .
 ```
-Optionally, you may override the number of cores used. e.g. for 64 cores
+Optionally, you may override the number of cores used.
+For example, to build for 64 cores, set the `CORES` build argument to 64.
 ```
 docker build -t haddock2_4 . --build-arg CORES=64
 ```